 Though the Bureau of Labor Statistics (BLS) doesn’t track salary data for database developers, it quotes the median wage for software developers of all kinds as $120,730 as of May 2021.

 The lowest earners in that group often earn salaries closer to $64,470.
 The most advanced developers sometimes bring home more than $168,570 per BLS data.
 The average salary for database developers may likely follow the same pattern.

 Database Developer Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), database administrator jobs are expected to grow 9% per annum between 2018 and 2028 due to the high demand for these professionals across a variety of industries.
+According to the BLS, database administrator jobs (which is often, but by no means exclusively, combined with database development into one role) are expected to grow 9% per annum between 2021 and 2031 due to the high demand for these professionals across a variety of industries.
 Information gathering and utilization is more than a growing trend.
 It’s an essential part of business survival in the 21st century.
 Marketers and business leaders are now finding ways to garner much more information from service users and customers, especially from online users, and this trend for more and more data is expected to continue for the foreseeable future.
 Database developers will be one of the main beneficiaries of this voracity for information and its many advantages.

 Gain the skills and necessary degree to pursue your career as a database developer.
 Explore various programming trainings, data science degree options or bootcamps and take the next step in your journey.
 Your future as a database developer awaits you!